 A day children lost their parents and parents lost their children.

 We don’t often give our first responders and military personnel the thanks and praise that they deserve.
 Tuesday, September 11, 2001, we watched as you risked your own lives in hope to save another.
 You went into buildings that were still burning to try to stop more destruction.
 I can only imagine the courage it took.

 Today, I’d like to say thank you.

 Thank you for your commitment, thank you for your honor, thank you for your service, and thank you for your many sacrifices.
 Thank you to the families of these courageous ones that would put their lives on the line to save the rest of us.
-Thank you to those that still commit to protect us.
+Thank you to those that still commit to protecting us.

 For the families of the victims of that dreadful day, I know that there isn’t a monument that can be built that can replace what was lost.
 Please know that we are still grieving with you.
 We still feel for you.
 We are still here for you.

 With Fort Jackson being one of the largest US Army basic training facilities, we have a very strong military presence in Columbia.
 As the world remembers this attack on America, send some positive energy for those that have sworn to protect and serve and their families.